Low Pay In State Legislatures Means Some Can't Afford The Job

 While a few big states have full-time legislatures with higher pay (California pays lawmakers $100,113 a year and Pennsylvania pays $85,339) but in most states, legislators are paid like it's a part-time job.

 According to data compiled by the National Conference of State Legislatures, 30 states pay $30,000 a year or less to legislators.
-New Mexico doesn't pay lawmakers at at all while those in New Hampshire make just $200 per two year term.
+New Mexico doesn't pay lawmakers at all, while those in New Hampshire make just $200 per two-year term.

-"Not paying legislators is like a very penny-wise, pound foolish thing, "given the size of state budgets and complexity of issues that legislatures tackle every year, said Stanford University political scientist Neil Malhortra.
+"Not paying legislators is like a very penny-wise, pound foolish thing," given the size of state budgets and complexity of issues that legislatures tackle every year, said Stanford University political scientist Neil Malhotra.

 That low level of pay also keeps many people from entering politics, said Malhotra.
 "There's very, very few working class people in legislatures.
 This might have something to do with why a lot of legislation does not seem very friendly towards working class people."